Logotype for Marfrig Global Foods SA

 • Adjusted EBITDA reached R$3,096 million (7.8% margin), down 3.2% year-over-year, mainly due to BRF seasonality.

-• Inventory and biological assets consumed BRL 1.1 billion in working capital, mainly due to inventory buildup for exports and increased feedlot volumes.
+• Inventory and biological assets consumed BRL 1.1 billion in working capital, mainly due to export focus and feedlot expansion.

 • Free cash flow was negative R$1,262 million, reflecting seasonal working capital consumption and inventory build-up.